ivsg-psu/FeatureExtraction_DataClean_BreakDataIntoLaps/README.md

 <!--[![Product Name Screen Shot][product-screenshot]](https://example.com)-->

 The most common location of our testing is the Larson Test Track, and we regularly use “laps around the track” as replicates, hence the name of the library.
-And when not on the test track and on public roads, data often needs to be segmented from one keypoint to another, for example finding data that fits from one intersection to the next.
-It is impractical and dangerous to stop data collection each time a measurement area is driven.
-Rather, data is often collected by repeated driving of an area over/over without stopping, so the final data set may contain many replicates of the area of interest.
+And when not on the test track and on public roads, data often needs to be segmented from one keypoint to another.
+For example, it is a common task to seek a subset of path data that resides only from one intersection to the next.
+While one could segment this data during data collection by simply stopping the vehicle recordings at each segment, it is impractical and dangerous to stop data collection at each and every possible intersection or feature point.
+Rather, vehicle or robot data is often collected by repeated driving of an area over/over without stopping.
+So, the final data set may contain many replicates of the area of interest.

-This "Laps" code assists in breaking data up to specific start and end locations, for example from intersection "A" to stop sign "B".
+This "Laps" code assists in breaking recorded path data into paths by defining specific start and end locations, for example from intersection "A" to stop sign "B".
 Specifically, the purpose of this code is to break data into "laps", e.g. segments of data that are defined by a clear start condition and end condition.
 The code finds when a given path meets the "start" condition, then meets the "end" condition, and returns every portion of the path that is inside both conditions.
+There are many advanced features as well including the ability to define excursion points, the number of points that must be within a condition for it to activate, and the ability to extract the portions of the paths before and after each lap, in addition to the data for each lap.

 * Inputs:
-    * a path of XY points in N x 2 format
+    * either a "traversals" type, as explained in the Path library, or a path of XY points in N x 2 format
     * the start, end, and optional excursions can be entered as either a line segment or a point and radius.
 * Outputs
-    * Separate arrays of XY points, one array for each lap
+    * Separate arrays of XY points, or of indices for the lap, with one array for each lap
     * The function also can return the points that were not used for laps, e.g. the points before the first start and after the last end

 <!-- GETTING STARTED -->